Bluesmile82/Bluesmile82.github.io/_posts/2014-07-16-hauntedbnb.markdown

 thumbnail: hauntedsmall.jpg
 alt: image-alt
 project-date: February 2015
-client: LeWagon
+client: <a href="http://www.hackalux.be/" target="_blank"> LeWagon </a>
 category: Web Development
-description: Prototype of a Airbnb clone of haunted hauses.
+description: Prototype of an Airbnb clone of haunted hauses.

 ---